marcuskober/php-attributes/README.md

 Note: The techniques presented in this tutorial are exclusively available in PHP 8!
 Therefore, make sure to adjust the 'Requires PHP' field in the plugin header accordingly.

-## Why is registering hooks troublesome?
+## Why is registering hooks problematic?

 Using an object-oriented programming (OOP) approach for WordPress plugins has often caused difficulties when it comes to hook registration.
 There are various methods available, and I will present three commonly used options.